Harold M. Shaw: Films

 By 1910, Shaw decided to expand his entertainment career into acting in motion pictures or, as they were often called in the early silent era, "photoplays".
 His first screen work was in shorts for Edison Studios, all filmed at the company's main production facility in the Bronx in New York City and on location elsewhere in the city or at nearby sites in New Jersey.
 While some modern film references include a pair of 1909 Edison releases in Shaw's filmographies, none of those references cite period sources or documents preserved in film archives that confirm he actually performed in those two productions.
 A profile of Shaw included in a 1912 issue of The Edison Kinetogram states that Shaw by then had been "appearing in our productions by special arrangement, for the past two years".
 The studio newsletter also notes that it was not until January 1912 when such special arrangements ended and the experienced performer became an official member of the Edison Stock Company, the studio's select lineup of full-time actors.
 Up to that point, during 1910 and 1911, Shaw continued to split his time between his projects for Edison and continuing his stage work in New York and in other locations across the country.

 Trade publications and other records, including a surviving print of the 1910 Edison film The Attack on the Mill, confirm Shaw's work at the studio that year.
-The 11-minute melodrama, which is set during the 1870 Franco-Prussian War, was originally released in the United Stares on August 12, 1910.
+The 11-minute melodrama, which is set during the 1870 Franco-Prussian War, was originally released in the United States on August 12, 1910.
 Later, when Edison distributed theatrical prints to Europe, those in the Netherlands included Dutch intertitles and were advertised and screened under a different title, De Grootmoedige molenaar ("The Generous Miller").
 One of those Dutch prints is preserved today in the Netherlands, in the archives of the Eye Film Institute.
 In the film's opening sequence, Shaw, who is in heavy "old-man's" makeup and attired in a padded light-colored trench coat, dominates the foreground action.